tannerwride/CS_Parallel_Test/README.md

 <img src="images/plaintest.png">

-Testing jobs may also be named by their testing framework, for example `yarn`.
+Testing jobs may also be named by their testing framework, for example `jest`.

 <img src="images/yarntest.png">